Taenia spp.

 Treatment

-Praziquantel and epsiprantel are approved for the treatment of Taenia spp. infections in dogs and cats.
+Praziquantel and epsiprantel are approved for the treatment of Taenia spp. infections in dogs.
 Febendazole is also approved for the treatment of Taenia pisiformis in dogs.

-Treatment of Taenia spp. in dogs and cats must be combined with management changes to prevent ingestion of vertebrate prey species; in the absence of these changes, re-infection is likely to occur.
+Treatment of Taenia spp. in dogs must be combined with management changes to prevent ingestion of vertebrate prey species; in the absence of these changes, re-infection is likely to occur.

 Control and Prevention